 Enforcement activity during the Rancho San Antonio and Ravenswood paved pilot program saw one bike related violation in the two Preserves and it was for a bicycle prohibited violation in Rancho San Antonio.
-This violation was for a regular bike and not an e-bike.
+This violation was for a regular bike, not an e-bike, that was observed in an area closed to bicycle use.
 Looking back to 2015, three e-bike prohibited violations have occurred in Rancho San Antonio Preserve, one each in 2015, 2016, and 2019 (these violations are included in the chart above of all E-bike Prohibited Violations).
 From 2015 to 2021, 24 Closed Area Bike violations occurred in Rancho San Antonio, all of these were for regular bikes.
 Rancho San Antonio also saw two additional bike related violations, both for riding without a helmet.
 Ravenswood only had two bike related violations in the 2015 to 2021 span of time, and one was for a helmet required and the other was for riding with earbuds.